 The R&D Tax Incentive is the largest single Australian Government incentive program for business.
 It aims to encourage and support businesses in undertaking R&D activities that they may not otherwise be willing to attempt.
 The program works by providing a tax offset or tax refund for companies claiming eligible R&D expenditure.
 See R&D Tax Incentive – what is it?

 Who administers the R&D Tax Incentive?

-The R&D Tax Incentive is jointly administered by AusIndustry and the Australian Taxation Office (ATO).
-AusIndustry is an operational division of the Department of Industry, Science, Energy and Resources (DISER) and is responsible for technical compliance of R&D Tax Incentive applications.
-The ATO is responsible for financial and taxation compliance of applications.
+AusIndustry is an operational division of the Department of Industry, Science, Energy and Resources (DISER) and is responsible for the applicant’s technical compliance.

 Why should I consider the R&D Tax Incentive?